Deveo/ember-emojione/README.md

     bower install -S emojione-js=https://raw.githubusercontent.com/Ranks/emojione/v2.2.7/lib/js/emojione.js

-This addon does not include [EmojiOne CSS styles](https://github.com/Ranks/emojione/blob/master/assets/css/emojione.css).
+This addon does not include EmojiOne CSS styles: [normal version](https://github.com/Ranks/emojione/blob/master/assets/css/emojione.css) or [PNG sprite version](https://github.com/Ranks/emojione/blob/master/assets/sprites/emojione.sprites.css).
 Please include them manually into your project, making necessary adjustments.

+Note that you can choose to import the whole `emojione` Bower package with all the assets.
+This way you can import the CSS file from `bower_components/` rather than checking it into your repo.
+Read below, how to do that.
+Unfortunately the `emojione` Bower package is over 90 MiB large, so it's a tough choice.